Gabinou/tnecs/readme.md

 # tnecs (Tiny nECS)

 Tiny C99 Entity-Component-System (ECS) library.
-Originally created for use in a game I am developping: [Codename Firesaga](https://gitlab.com/Gabinou/firesagamaker).
+Originally created for use in a game I am developping using C99: [Codename Firesaga](https://gitlab.com/Gabinou/firesagamaker).
 Title pending.

 ECSs are an alternative way to organize data and functions to Object-Oriented programming (OOP).
     * OOP: Objects/Classes contain data and methods.
 Methods act on objects.
 Children classes inherit methods and data structure from parents.
     * ECS: Components are purely data.
 Any number of components can be attached to an entity.
 Entities are acted upon by systems.

 In tnecs, an entity is an ```uint64_t``` index.
-A component is user-defined struct.
+A component is user-defined ```struct```.
-A system is a user-defined function.
+A system is a user-defined ```function```.
+All live inside the ```world```.

-The systems iterate exclusively over the entities that have a user-defined set of components exactly.
+The systems iterate exclusively over the entities that have exactly the user-defined set of components, in phases.
 The user can also modify the system execution order in each phase.

 Videogame Example: